U.S. Department of Transportation

 To develop and define the scope of the MCCS, a project working group (PWG) was established.
-This group includes individuals from key motorcycle organizations with an interest in motorcycle safety.
+This group included individuals from key motorcycle organizations with an interest in motorcycle safety.
 The technical input from the PWG was used to develop an effective and comprehensive plan for the administration and focus of the project.
-The group has convened on four previous occasions and will continue to meet throughout the life of the project.
-This will ensure that the needs of the greater safety community are being addressed in this important research effort.
+The PWG met throughout the life of the project, ensuring that the needs of the greater safety community were addressed in this important research effort.
 The PWG members are affiliated with the following organizations:

 |NHTSA||Oklahoma State University||Dynamic Research, Inc.|

 Several organizations, including other Federal agencies, State departments of transportation (DOTs), and private industry provided funding to the MCCS.
 An FHWA Transportation Pooled Fund (TPF) project was established to support the collection of additional cases.
 Through this program, State DOTs may participate in the MCCS project.
 More information about TPF projects can be learned via the following website:

 |»||Office of Safety R&D|